fherreralab/machine_learning_ray_tracing/README.md

 ![Arquitecture](https://github.com/fherreralab/machine_learning_ray_tracing/blob/main/NN_Architecture.PNG)

-### Data
+### Training Dataset
 For this problem we used the data from the McClain ray tracing algorithm, that was mention previously.
 As input we used the ouputs of the ray tracing algorithm and as outputs the refractive index of the material(<img src="https://latex.codecogs.com/svg.image?n_{e}" title="n_{e}" />,<img src="https://latex.codecogs.com/svg.image?n_{o}" title="n_{o}" />)and fixing the other parameteres that are used as input of the ray tracing algorithm.
 This leads to a input of 17 as the shape, 16 for the Mueller matrix (4x4 matrix) and 1 from the OPD (This data has been adjusted by a parameter of <img src="https://latex.codecogs.com/svg.image?10^{6}" title="10^{6}" /> in the code) or the Brewster angle.

+Folders:

-## Example
+## Case Use Example:

-As an example we gonna used the BBO crystal, and the following parameters:
+As an example we use the BBO crystal, and the following parameters:
 - ni = 1
 - a_c = 29.2
 - a_i = 0